-In accordance with the option made available by IFRS 1, XLB - as a first-time adopter - has elected not to apply IFRS 3 retrospectively to past business combinations prior to January 1, 2018 (business combinations that occurred before the date of transition to IFRS).
-The Company had no significant acquisitions during 2021 or 2020.
+In accordance with the option made available by IFRS 1, XLB has elected not to apply IFRS 3 retrospectively to past business combinations prior to January 1, 2018. (business combinations that occurred before the date of transition to IFRS).

 2.3.3 Business combinations of entities under common control